-With coconut cream, almond butter, shredded coconuts, and chocolate, how could you possibly go wrong!
-Low carb candy that has the macro breakdown worthy of low carb snacks?!
+With coconut cream, almond butter, shredded coconuts, and chocolate, how can you possibly go wrong!
+A keto candy with the macro breakdown worthy of a snack??
 SIGN.
 ME.
-UP!
+UP.

 Other than being crazy yummy, this coconut fat bombs recipe is phenomenal because:

 - You can make them in large batches ahead of time

 - It’s full of healthy fats that’ll tide you over!

 Coconut fat bombs are easy to make, so no worries if you’ve never made them!
 You’ll be enjoying these goodies before you know it!

 Coconut cream – To make this coconut fat bombs recipe richer, I use coconut cream.
 Coconut cream is thicker than coconut milk because there’s more coconut meat and less liquid.
 This is important to achieve the right consistency!